Regenerative Organic Agriculture

 Regenerate 68!
 Farm

 In 2025, we launched Regenerate 68!
 Farm.
-Located just off of Highway 68 in Monterey County on the historic Ferrini Ranch, this 68 acre farm is a working demonstration site for regenerative organic agriculture training and outcomes-based farming practices led by farmers and innovators in soil health, biodiversity, and climate resilience.
+Located just off of Highway 68 in Monterey County on the historic Ferrini Ranch, this 68-acre farm is a working demonstration site for regenerative organic agriculture training and outcomes-based farming practices led by farmers and innovators in soil health, biodiversity, and climate resilience.

 Certified by CCOF as an organic farm, we are working towards becoming a living classroom and training ground for regenerative organic agriculture in Monterey County.

-By partnering with local organizations, we’re protecting pollinators and exploring innovative ways to share and care for the land benefiting growers, eaters, and learners.
+With these partnerships, we’re protecting pollinators and exploring innovative ways to share and care for the land benefiting growers, eaters, and learners.
 Through demonstration projects, we’re proving the benefits of regenerative organic farming.
 Working towards influencing policies, and unlocking new opportunities for farmers.

 “We are grateful to Regenerative California for the extraordinary work that they are doing.
 Thanks to them we are able to access organic agricultural land in the Salinas Valley.
 Thanks for giving us the opportunity, as small farmers, to grow our organic agricultural business.
 Without the help of Regenerative California it wouldn’t have been possible for us to progress to more acres outside of ALBA.
 We now have confidence to grow our businesses.”